-My friends carrying me while
+My friends carrying me while simultaneously tying my shoes! |

 I attended Boston University for many of these reasons.
 It was a flat campus, close to all of my doctors and had very accessible buildings.
 Although, BU had a large campus there were many shuttles and public transportation options to help me maneuver the campus.
 Despite all of this, college can still be challenging.
 As a result of the stress of living in a new environment, not-stellar eating habits, late nights studying and much, much more walking, I battled continuous flares, 3 surgeries and constant treatment changes during college.